ondrej33/hctl-model-checker/README.md

 # Structure

+The main script to run is the model_check.py.

-Implementation of the formula components evaluation (EX, binder...) is in the implementation.py.
+Implementation of the formula components evaluation (EX, binder...) is located in the implementation.py.
 The file also includes all kinds of result printing.

 In the Parsing_HCTL_formula/ directory, there is the grammar and parser for the HCTL.